faceless-ui/modal/src/ModalToggler/README.md

 # Modal Toggler

-This component is a plug-and-play solution for toggling modal windows.
-Opening and closing modals is easy, so you don't necessarily need this component in order to do that, but it does provide a common pattern for the majority of use cases.
-If you need control beyond what this component provides, you should interact with the `ModalContext` yourself.
+A plug-and-play solution for toggling modal windows, complete with class names and accessibility.
+Provides a common pattern for the vast majority of use cases, including hamburger menus.
+For additional control, try [useModal](../useModal/README.md) or [withModal](../withModal/README.md).

 ## Usage